fkkhalid05/azure-admin-security-labs/01-identity-access/README.md

 ## Steps
-1. created separate admin and reader users in azure Entra ID to model privileged and low privileged identities 2.Created security groups to represent administrator and read-only roles.
+1. created separate admin and reader users in azure Entra ID to model privileged and low privileged identities
+2. Created security groups to represent administrator and read-only roles.
 Users were added to groups so permissions can be managed centrally.
 3. Enabled MFA for admin accounts
 4. Tested least privilege access